 Both Sumatriptan and Rizatriptan should only be taken once the symptoms of migraine appear, and should not be used as a preventative measure against migraines.

 Rizatriptan prices start from around £11 for 3 tablets of 5mg through Express Pharmacy, with prices varying depending on quantity and dosage.
-Sumatriptan starts at around £10 for 6 tablets of 50mg.
+Sumatriptan 50mg starts at around £15 for 6 tablets.
 Branded Sumatriptan (Imigran) is also offered as a nasal spray through Express Pharmacy, costing £27 for two 10mg sprays.

-Patient reviews state that both drugs are effective at reliving the symptoms of migraine.
-However, Rizatriptan is regarded as a faster-acting drug that achieves longer lasting results.
+Patient reviews state that both drugs are effective at relieving the symptoms of migraine.
+However, Rizatriptan is regarded as a faster-acting drug that achieves longer-lasting results.

-Express Head Pharmacist, Daman Bhamra, says: “Migraines are painful and debilitating for anyone, but some will suffer more than others.
-For those who find no relief from traditional painkillers such as paracetamol and ibruprofen, there are other treatments out there that are very effective.
+Express Pharmacy's Head Pharmacist, Daman Bhamra, says: “Migraines are painful and debilitating for anyone, but some will suffer more than others.
+For those who find no relief from traditional painkillers such as paracetamol and ibuprofen, there are other treatments out there that are very effective.

-“Both Sumatriptan and Rizatriptan are migraine specific treatments and are extremely effective at eliminating the symptoms of migraine.
-The treatments work most effectively when taken early, so its is recommended to have the medicine in your home ready for an attack, if you are a known sufferer of migraines.
+“Both Sumatriptan and Rizatriptan are migraine-specific treatments and are extremely effective at eliminating the symptoms of migraine.
+The treatments work most effectively when taken early, so it is recommended to have the medicine in your home ready for an attack; if you are a known sufferer of migraines.